 Separately, Syrian warplanes carried out airstrikes against ISIS positions in Raqqah after receiving more info from the Iraqi intelligence.
 The Syrian Air Force destroyed a HQ of ISIS’ Hesbah (religious police) and the ISIS finance ministry building.
 Airstrikes also destroyed the ISIS Fatwa council inside Raqqah.
 Two ISIS commanders were killed.
 One of them is “Abu Bakr Bin Habib Al-Hakim” a France-Algerian terrorist.
 He was described as a military leader of ISIS in Raqqah.

 The US-backed Syrian Democratic Force (SDF), supported by the US-led collation, are storming the ISIS stronghold of Tabqa west of Raqqah.
 The SDF had already taken control of the Aeed Al-Saker neighborhood in the western part of the town and the Al-Eskandaria neighborhood in its eastern part.
 SDF fighters reportedly destroyed 2 VBIEDs and killed up to 30 ISIS members in clashes inside the town.

 The SDF also captured the village of Kabash Ghribi in the northern Raqqah countryside.
 Kabash Ghribi was the second village captured by SDF after the group had croossed the Al-Ray water channel.

-Posted by South Front on April 17, 2017, With 1531 Reads Filed under WarZone.
+Posted by South Front on April 17, 2017, With 1555 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.